bespokesy/hugo-calendly-shortcode/README.md

 # hugo-calendly-shortcode [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 Add a Calendly link directly into your Hugo page in no time with a simple shortcode block!
-Without having to copy&paste then edit plain html.
+Without having to copy & paste then edit plain html.

 Simply add a shortcode block to any page like this...
 ```